Sorting and Pagination

 The above query returns only the first 5 findings from the result set.

-You can only use LIMIT in reports, automations, and the Explorer.
+You can only use LIMIT in dashboards, automations, and the Explorer.
 LIMIT is ignored in all List views.

 The following query uses ORDER BY, SKIP, and LIMIT together to demonstrate sorting and pagination: